CDDA-PE

 The good news is that you can restore the correct playback by applying de-emphasis to the spoiled audio on the affected CDs.
 What you get after de-emphasis is an effectively transparent flat copy of the master tape.

-This works on not only original CD catalogues but also much later ones - for example, since the early 2000s The Everly Brothers Warner Brothers master tapes have all been available on Bear Family (also available in part on Collector’s Choice and Warner Special Marketing releases) and all have pre-emphasis applied.
+This works on not only original CD catalogues but also much later ones - for example, since the mid-2000s The Everly Brothers Warner Brothers master tapes have all been available on Bear Family (also available in part on Collectors’ Choice Music and Warner Strategic Marketing releases) and all have unflagged pre-emphasis present.
 Simply apply de-emphasis and you are now in the Everly section of the Warner Brothers vault.

 This applies to many other catalogue dumps too - it seems that the major labels allow other people to release their back catalogues en masse so long as they use the spoiled masters the majors provide.

 New releases also received this pre-emphasis spoiling, not just back catalogue items.
-For example, Michael Jackson albums on CD have pre-emphasis spoiling applied through at least HIStory/Blood On The Dance Floor in the mid-90s.
+For example, Michael Jackson albums on CD have pre-emphasis spoiling present through at least HIStory in the mid-90s.

-Some early CDs also have flagged pre-emphasis - this is on top of the spoiling pre-emphasis already on the production master and so needs removing otherwise it’s too bright for anyone to listen to.
+Some early CDs also have flagged pre-emphasis - this is on top of the spoiling pre-emphasis already on the original digital transfer and so needs removing otherwise the playback is too bright for anyone to listen to.
 This has been a major part of the confusion that has surrounded pre-emphasis on CD for the end user since ripping discs became possible.
-Once ripped, de-emphasis must be applied for flagged discs just to get to the normal layer of pre-emphasis.
-De-emphasis must be applied once more to actually remove the “copy protection” layer and reveal the flat master transfer.
+Once a flagged disc has been ripped, de-emphasis needs to be applied just to get to the underlying layer of unflagged pre-emphasis.
+De-emphasis must be applied a second time to remove this “copy protection” layer and reveal the flat master transfer.

-This was an industry wide ploy to protect the masters and continued on into the 2000s and may even still be going on today, believe it or not.
+This was an industry wide ploy to protect the masters and was still affecting some back catalogue releases into the 2000s and may even still be around today, believe it or not.

-Not all discs are affected but many are - the basic rule of thumb is that if the CD contains a flat transfer of the original master tape then it is likely to have the spoiling layer of pre-emphasis added as a form of copy protection.
+Not all discs are affected but many are - the basic rule of thumb is that if the CD contains a flat transfer of the original master tape then it is likely to have the spoiling layer of unflagged pre-emphasis present as a form of copy protection.
+This applies to the original discs in general but also still applies to some later CD releases as well.

 In 2001, the record companies introduced Copy Control - a code based copy protection scheme for Compact Disc aimed at inhibiting the ripping of the audio from the disc.